BtheGit/raymarcher/README.md

 - SPRITES PLAN:
 - Look into using weakmaps where possible instead of hashes.
 Explore whether there is any tangible memory overhead savings.
 - We're not going to do dynamic lighting, but if we create a brightness modifier (either cell by cell or face by face), we can approximate a bit more lightmapping.
 We could even have sprites be affected by the brightness modifier of whatever cell they are standing in.
+- Fog tiles.
+Can make different types, but ideally can use these to create much more organic space divisions in a single map.
+The further away from them you are the more opaque.
+In fact, it might make sense to make it a special wall tile (though it would create issues with sprites - we'd have to start thinking about how to make translucent walls.)
+- A rainbow gun.
+People keep asking for a gun.
+I don't plan on making a game.
+But, it could be an interesting exercise to implement a projectile weapon (maybe just hitscan) if I made it something that recolored tiles and sprites (such as a filter effect that created a rainbow overlay (or simply swapped out the texture with a rainbow)).
+(Sprites behind sprites would be a bigger challenge that would require pixel sniffing for opacity).
+- Create more particle effects textures (heavy though)
+- Create a way to render gifs to wall textures.
+- I've said it before but it bears repeating, we need to optimize.
+Move away from floats as much as possible, try lookup tables as much as possible.
+Move as many calculations out of the render cycles as possible (here's looking at you sky gradient).
+- For sprite sizes, let's use a sprite scale value (default of one) relative to wall height/grid cell size (ie the one unit of measurement in the world).
+Everything has been done as 1 so far.
+But perhaps we can start using units of 100 in the future to cheaply cut down on floats.
+- Figure out how to programmatically get correct verticalOffset from scale.

 PLAN:
     - ~~Add in ceiling casting.
 See if it works when only some empty cells have ceilings.
 That is unlikely but would be an amazing surprise.~~
     - ~~Add in sprite sorting.~~
     - ~~Add in sprite collisions.~~
     - ~~Add actual sprite class so we can remove hardcoded locations and sprite texture.
 Use names (tiles will eventually too.)~~
-    - Add in a mechanism for controlling sprite sizes (can use just the height since ew have a vertical offset and the image ratios are now respected).
+    - ~~Add in a mechanism for controlling sprite sizes (can use just the height since ew have a vertical offset and the image ratios are now respected).~~
     - Add in a basic text interaction for sprites.
     - Add in mobile controls so I can start testing on a mobile phone.
     - Add in a manifest.json so it can technically be a PWA. :)